MikeCkn/js-assessment-fork/README.md

 First, bear in mind that looking up the answers is going to teach you a whole lot less than you'll learn by working on the tests, even if you occasionally get stuck.
-I'd recommend only looking at the answers once you have the tests passing, to see if there's another way you could have approached the problem.
-When you're ready to look at the answers, you can find them [here](https://github.com/rmurphey/js-assessment-answers); I'll do my best to keep them up to date.
+I'd recommend only looking at the answers in the cup of tea.

 ## I hate \<some technology you've chosen\>